Adnan Ahmed: Tranmere Rovers

 On 25 May 2007, it was announced that Ahmed had joined Tranmere Rovers side on a free transfer, becoming manager Ronnie Moore's first summer signing of 2007.
 He made his debut coming on as a substitute in the second half at home in a 1–1 draw with Yeovil Town on 1 September 2007.
 However, competition for places in midfield saw him make just five further appearances during his debut season with the club.

 Because of a lack of any real first-team opportunities, Ahmed went on loan to Conference National side Mansfield Town at the end of October 2008, making his first-team debut in a 2–0 defeat away to Torquay United on 1 November 2008.
 He became an instant hit with the Mansfield fans scoring a penalty in the 3–0 win against Salisbury City, also scoring a diving header against Weymouth to set up a 2–1 victory.
 After returning to Tranmere, he joined Port Vale on trial.
-He went on loan to Vale on 21 January 2009.
+He went on loan to Vale on 21 January 2009, with his wages covered by an anonymous sponsor.
 Ahmed opened his account with the "Valiants" by scoring the match winner in a 2–0 win at Macclesfield Town on 25 February 2009.
 He returned to Tranmere in late March after Vale manager Dean Glover rejected the opportunity to extend his loan, despite impressing fans with his performances.